mephistorine/tablegun/CONTRIBUTING.md

 ##### Commit message footer

-The footer can contain information about breaking changes and is also the place to reference GitHub issues, Jira tickets, and other PRs that this commit closes or is related to.
+The footer can contain information about breaking changes and is also the place to reference GitHub issues, and other PRs that this commit closes or is related to.

 ```text
 BREAKING CHANGE: <breaking change summary>